iecdbt1/Activities/HTML&CSS/level-2/readme.md

 - Uses line breaks (1p)
 - Uses Quotations (1p)
 - Uses 3 formatting types (3p)
-- Atleast one image that should contain the alt attribute (2p)
+- At least one image that should contain the alt attribute (2p)

-If you done this you get points move to the next step!
+Great! now you've used many html elements let's give them some style, move to next step!

 ##### step-2 (40p)
 Create an HTML file and name it "level-2-2" This document should contain the following: